Jessica Sabogal: Life and timeline

 Sabogal paves the way for fellow women artists, not only through her recognition but through extending a hand and including them in her projects.
 In an interview titled “ITW #2- Jessica Sabogal” Sabogal states she works in a male dominated area of art and loves to teach female volunteers when she can.
 Providing them with the skills necessary to speak their truths and tell their stories.
 Throughout this interview Sabogal is working on a piece called Justice for All Indigenous Women.
 After she completes her work Sabogal expresses, “Basically, when I walk into a museum or gallery...
 I never see myself represented in art.
 And so, a lot of the subjects…and things that I chose for research and then paint on are ways that I can see myself in art.
 And that’s being a woman of color, a queer, a daughter of immigrants.”
 This is important because Sabogal is telling the story of people who do not have a platform to speak on.
+She works to ensure that her murals are familiar and are not foreign to the communities where the murals are presented.
 In addition, each piece provides insight into the person she is, because she connects to them on some level.
+She starts every mural as a research project and researches the people living in that community, the demographics and impact it will bring to that community.